dharmyx/DamilolaBabalola-QuizGame/README.md

 # DamilolaBabalola-QuizGame

-Building a responsive quiz game with HTML, CSS and Javascript.
+Building a responsive quiz game with HTML and Css Only.

 Instructions: